 State and National Tournaments

 Student archers can excel in their performance during the Iowa NASP League and get to compete at the Iowa State NASP Championship Tournament in Des Moines and/or the National NASP Championship Tournament in Louisville, Kentucky.
 The World NASP Tournament may also be a possibility for some archers and their families.
-Student archers who are the best at these prestigious tournaments may be awarded college scholarships or all-star team honors – traveling to other countries, like South Africa.
+Student archers who are the best at these prestigious tournaments may be awarded college scholarships or all-star team honors – or traveling to other countries.